ModusCreateOrg/engineering-experiments/nodejs-cqrs-event-sourcing-architecture/README.md

-#TO RUN THE PROJECT, PLEASE RUN BELOW COMMAND
+# TO RUN THE PROJECT, PLEASE RUN BELOW COMMAND
 npm install
 npm run

-#TO CHECK THE TRANSACTION AND BALANCE APIs
+# TO CHECK THE TRANSACTION AND BALANCE APIs
 use postman collection added in ./etc/postman/

-#AMQP
+# AMQP SETTINGS
 Please update the local/server RabbitMQ details in .env file

-#DATABASE
+# DATABASE
 Please update connection string in .env file